pnp/pnpjs/README.md

 ## Documentation

-Please review the [documentation](https://pnp.github.io/pnpjs/) for the PnPJS libraries.
+Please review the [documentation](https://pnp.github.io/pnpjs/) for the PnPjs libraries.
 This site is updated with each release.
 If cannot find what you need, please let us know by logging an [documentation request](https://github.com/pnp/pnpjs/issues).

 ## Authors